amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 	- [x] Adding seperate page for RF communication in GUI app.
 	- [X] Add subscription to sensor data and visualize it in GUI app.
 	- [ ] Test the sensor subscription(previous task.)
-	- [ ] Add publisher to the GUI app for sending commands to commands topic.
+	- [x] Add publisher to the GUI app for sending commands to the corresponding topic.
+	- [ ] Test the pulisher which sends packed navigation commands from GUI app to the corresponding topic for feeding RF link interface node.
 	- [ ] Add a Publisher node which recieves data from RF link and publishes to corresponding topics to feed the GUI app.
 	- [ ] Add a subscriber node subscribing to the command topics, serializing them and sending them to RPI.
 This node should also get the command answers back and provide them to GUI app.
 This last task may also be done in the previous publisher task(data from RF link), but I'm not confident about it yet, but I think here is better for implementing it, because in this way we gather same contexts together!